 - Always encourage clients to be specific and to make concrete their beliefs and feelings so that there is something real to work with;

 - Look for patterns in what the client brings to therapy, in addition to content;

-- Increase the client’s self-confidence and independence, and make sure that they feel better after every consultation.
+- Increase the client’s self-confidence and independence, and wherever possible, make sure that they feel better after every consultation.